IronCountySchoolDistrict/gulp-ps-tasks/README.md

   // provide the "image_server_name" that should be used as a default "default_deploy_target": "image_server_name"
 }
 ```

+### Local gulpfile
+In order to use the gulp tasks included here with your own project, make a copy of the `local.gulpfile.babel.js` file and rename it to `gulpfile.babel.js`.

 ## Task Usage
 Run a task using `gulp {taskname}`